VA FileMan V. 22.2 Programmer Manual Banner

 OUTPUT Transforms

-Pointer Chains
+POINTER Chains

-When FileMan converts a pointer or variable pointer to its external value, it must follow the links to the final field and convert that field to its external value.
-An OUTPUT transform on a pointer field, therefore, must do the same.
-The flags available for this function allow developers to try out different ways of handling OUTPUT transforms on pointer fields.
+When VA FileMan converts a POINTER or VARIABLE POINTER to its external value, it must follow the links to the final field and convert that field to its external value.
+An OUTPUT transform on a POINTER field, therefore, must do the same.
+The flags available for this function allow developers to try out different ways of handling OUTPUT transforms on POINTER fields.
 These flags only alter this function's behavior, however.
-The rest of FileMan continues to treat OUTPUT transforms on pointer chains as described under the F flag (under Input Parameters, above).
+The rest of VA FileMan continues to treat OUTPUT transforms on POINTER chains as described under the F flag (under "Input Parameters").